-STEP 1: Weigh up the benefits
+STEP 1: Consider the risks

 It's easy to see where the risks are in adopting new software, and they will be well understood by internal advisers in IT and procurement.
 For one, the initial cost.
 Adopting new software often means investing money up front.
 Many vendors will need to provide training for their software, which will add to your first invoice.